edwardvmills/NURBSlib_EVM/README.md

 What this means in practice is that eventually the user will not need to know *anything* about control points, knot vectors, or weights.
 At this stage however, a minimum understanding of control points is still necessary to use the tools.

 **These are not the 'classic' surfacing tools like sweep, loft, blend, trim, etc**, although there are many parallels.
 FreeCAD already has some of these tools in the Part module and i believe the PartDesign module is slated to get improved versions soon.
-OpenCascade itself already has all of these functions built in, but i am not a programmer, so i cannot use OpenCascade directly.
+OpenCascade itself already has all of these functions built in, but c++ is beyond my skills right now, so i'll stick yo python.

 All scripts (file extension .py and .fcmacro) in this repository are offered under the terms of the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html)
 All models (file extension .fcstd). and icon files (file extension .svg) in this repository are offered under the terms of [CC-BY](http://creativecommons.org/licenses/by/2.0/)

+Current state can be seen [here](http://forum.freecadweb.org/viewtopic.php?f=24&t=19736), in the FreeCAD forum

+ALL INFO BELOW IS OUT OF DATE AS OF 2017 - 01 -20 9the specifics are incorrect but the general lines are still valid)

 ###In this repo:
 -a single .py with all the 'geometry' functions, where i try to use the most basic inputs.